0x80/typed-firestore-react/README.md

 was a deliberate choice.

 In my experience, runtime exceptions for Firestore documents and collection queries are very rare.
-By throwing we can avoid having to handle errors or even loading state separately in every calling context, and optimize for the happy-path.
+By throwing we can avoid having to handle errors, and optimize for the happy-path.

 The most common errors are: